Chicken & Red Pepper Paella

 To make the "Sofrito", one of the most important parts of the Paella, first sweat the onion in the Paella Pan until soft.

 Then add the chopped tomatoes and fry over a medium heat.
 Keep stirring.
-As the mixture reduces, it will start to thicken up to a thick dark paste.
-When it is this dark red paste you have the perfect sofrito !
+As the mixture reduces, it will start to thicken up to a darker red paste.

 Bring the meat back to the middle of the pan and mix thoroughly with the sofrito.
-Add the paprika and about half of the peppers.
+Add the paprika, beans and about half of the peppers.
 Mix around again and continue fry for few more minutes.

 Now add the rice, mix around briefly and gently to try and even out the rice ensuring all the rice grains are under the surface of the liquid.
 DO NOT STIR the rice after this.